polychrome-edl/events/README.md

-# Events
+# Merisi

+Merisi is a event management plugin for WordPress.
+It is developped for a French cultural assocation called Polychrome.
+It was named after Michelangelo Merisi da Caravaggio.

-Events is a WordPress plugin that adds two custom post types: events and locations.
+The plugin adds two custom post types: events and locations.

 ## To-do

 - [x] Add (better) custom types backward-compatible with wpEventful
+- [x] Add a metabox
-- [ ] Add forms for the custom fields with Advanced Custom Fields
+- [ ] Add an "event type" taxonomy and field in the metabox
 - [ ] Localize the plugin (especially in French)
+- [ ] Improve location management
 - [ ] Add a third custom post type associated to events: audio archives